 Progressive?

-Christians are the true progressives of every age
+Who Are the True Progressives?
+By Deacon Keith Fournier Deacon Christians are the true progressives of every age

 Who Are the True Progressives?
+By Deacon Keith Fournier © Third Millennium, LLC

 INTRODUCTION

-The American Presidential campaign is in fourth gear.
-The “labels” abound; “liberal”, “conservative”, “neo-conservative” and…the one being bandied about more often lately, both in a disparaging way and as a sort of badge of pride, “progressive”.
+the one being bandied about more often lately, both in a disparaging way and as a sort of badge of pride, progressive.
 The term, at its root, implies progress toward something better.
 Like most terms used in an effort to divide groups and set them against each other, these political terms have made their way into our common discourse.
 They have also crossed into the parlance of theological conviction.
 Let me give an example.

 Shortly after the elevation of Benedict XVI to the Chair of Peter, Joan Vennochi, of the Boston Globe, wrote an editorial entitled "Orphaned by the Church".It was based upon a premise that is being repeated in many places these days.
 In an age where the mere repetition of a mistaken idea can be confused with accuracy.
 Ms. Vennochi was unhappy with the selection of Pope Benedict XVI.
 She simply did not like that he stood for the unchanging faith handed down from the Apostles; the faith which actually paved the way to true progress.
-She tried to claim the moniker “progressive” to describe her dissent from the teaching of the Church and set up her claim that she was a "progressive" Catholic" and that all "progressive" Catholics would be unhappy with the leadership of Pope Benedict XVI.
+She tried to claim the moniker progressive to describe her dissent from the teaching of the Church and set up her claim that she was a "progressive" Catholic" and that all "progressive" Catholics would be unhappy with the leadership of Pope Benedict XVI.
 She began her article by making a statement and asking a question:

 "With news of Cardinal Joseph Ratzinger's selection as the new pope, the phrase ''progressive Catholic" sounds more and more like an oxymoron.
 Can you be one during the reign of Benedict XVI?"